Skateboards for tricks and ramps

 The history of skateboards

 Skateboarding derives from the West Coast, U.S. where surfers needed something to do on the mainland when they couldn’t go for a ride on the waves.
 Instead they got the idea of putting wheels on their surfboards bringing surfing to the streets.
-The laid-back lifestyle of the West Coast is also often associated with skateboard culture since this is and always has been the center of the skateboard industry.
-Throughout the years, the shape of the skateboard has developed into several kinds as they have been optimized for new purposes.
+The laid-back lifestyle of the West Coast is also often associated with skateboard culture since this is and always has been the centre of the skateboard industry.
+Throughout the years, the shape of the skateboard has developed into several kinds as they have been optimised for new purposes.

 The history of skateboarding as we know it today began in the 1940’s when people first started to mount wheels on plates, planks and other things they could use as decks.
 In the 1960’s the first shops started to sell skateboards and in the 1970’s ceramic and metal wheels were replaced with polyurethane wheels that we know from skateboards of our days.
 In the 1980’s the skateboarding industry was flourishing, and a great number of skateboard companies run by skateboarders emerged.
 Throughout this decade, several movies about the skateboarding culture was released and some of them even became cult classics that left a great impression of the whole skateboarding lifestyle.